juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 We will be using [FIPS region codes](https://en.wikipedia.org/wiki/List_of_FIPS_region_codes_(S%E2%80%93U)#US:_United_States) to join the Natural Earth vector boundaries with the Census population data.

 #### Re-projecting selected features from the Natural Earth dataset
+Because we are creating a thematic map of the United States, we only need the portions of the Natural Earth shapefile that represent U.S. administrative boundaries.
+Once we isolate those areas, we will re-project them to a projection more suitable for a U.S.-specific thematic map.
+In addition, because our final map will take into account the size of each state, we will create a column to store area values for each state, which will later on be used to normalize the population count values from the Census data.
 * Open up a new project in QGIS and add the Natural Earth states and provinces data.
 The data is referenced to the WGS84 datum, which we can see by navigating to the `Metadata` section under `Layer Properties`.
 The definition for the layer's projection is under `Layer Spatial Reference System`.

 ![Layer Projection Metadata](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/04_Working_with_Projections/01_Layer_Projection_Metadata.png)